This site requires a more recent version of Adobe Flash Player to function properly.

 The main competitors include other major global beauty care products manufacturers such as Revlon, Estee Lauder, Avon, Shiseido and Procter & Gamble among others.

-L'Oreal also has a 8.88% stake in Sanofi Aventis, the dividend from which contributes significant value to L'Oreal's stock.
+L'Oreal also has a 8.96% stake in Sanofi Aventis as of December 31, 2014, the dividend from which contributes significant value to L'Oreal's stock.

-Despite L’Oreal’s global presence, about 35.5% of its cosmetics revenue comes from Western Europe and about 25% from North America.
-Asia accounts for about 20% of its cosmetics sales.
+Despite L’Oreal’s global presence, about 36.7% of its cosmetics revenue comes from Western Europe and about 25% from North America.
+Asia accounts for about 21% of its cosmetics sales.
 Latin America and Eastern Europe currently contribute around 9% and 7% respectively.
-The sales from North America and Asia Pacific are growing at about 8% compared to a growth of 2% in Western Europe.

 Leading market share in Skin Care, Fragrances and Makeup segment